Machinist X99-PR9 Review

 Temperature Monitoring Issues

 Temperature monitoring doesn’t work properly on most budget Chinese X99 boards.
-Onboard sensors are non-functional and display erratic readings (such as 120°C+ in monitoring software like AIDA64) due to faulty sensor implementation.
+Onboard sensors are non-functional and display erratic readings (such as 120°C+ in monitoring software like AIDA64) due to faulty controller implementation.
 However, CPU temperature monitoring via the processor’s built-in sensors remains accurate.

 Limited Fan Control